Save 1/100th of a tree

 Some CitiCar links:

-Nu-Kar/Assembled Products Home Page even includes an on-line catalog of parts for CitiCars, Comuta-Cars and vans.
+Nu-Kar/Assembled Products Home Page used to include an on-line catalog of parts for CitiCars, Comuta-Cars and vans.
+No sign of those anymore.

 All material on this Web site is copyrighted by Econogics, Inc. (unless otherwise noted).